aedenj/cad-system-design/README.md

 One of our cruicial assumptions here is that our CAD system services will meet our minimum SLA per region of 99.99% or we may blow the error budget through failover time.
 Acheiving this will require constant system testing.

 All that said computing a maximum theoretical availability is only likely to produce a rough order of magnitude calculation, but by itself is likely not to be accurate.
-There are additional dependenices like the network, additional components in the individual services within a region etc. The above is a starting point and will need to be consistently validated against real world numbers.
+There are additional dependenices like the network, additional components in the individual services within a region etc. The assumpmtions and system proposed here gets us around five nines, but will need to consistent validatation against real world numbers.

 Now let's take a look out how we could layout our system in AWS,